Alan Brisdon's Fluorine Research Group

 Fluorine-containing materials

-The synthesis of fluorine-containing functional materials, such as our work on polymer precursors, fluorographene and room temperature ionic liquids.
+The synthesis of fluorine-containing functional materials, such as our work on polymer precursors, fluorographene and room temperature ionic liquids (RTILs).

-Multinuclear NMR spectroscopy in particular.
-On-line tools to calculate elemental (microanalysis) figures, 31-P nmr chemical shifts for phosphines, mass spectrometry isotope patterns and our spectroscopy database (19F, 31P and IR)
+Examples and theory behind multinuclear NMR spectroscopy, on-line tools to calculate elemental (microanalysis) figures, mass spec patterns, 31-P nmr chemical shifts for phosphines, J-coupling patterns, mass spectrometry isotope patterns and our spectroscopy database (19F, 31P and IR)

 Links to fluorine, chemical and related items such as journals, suppliers, societies and relevant software